 Cambodia and Vietnam have very similar visa requirements, as do many of the nations around the world that require visas for all its tourists.
 However, the difference comes in how you obtain those visas, and for these two countries, the methods are very different.

 As with most visas, you will require a valid passport with two blank visa pages and at least six month’s validity remaining.
 You will also need to provide a completed visa application form and one or two passport-sized photos.

 There are three ways to apply for a visa to Cambodia, through an embassy in your home or resident country, by making an application for a Visa On Arrival (VOA), or by using the online using the E-visa service.

-The requirements for a visa for Vietnam are complex, and are constantly changing, so it is always best to check the current requirements with the Vietnamese Immigration Service before making an application.
-Standard visa requirements apply, and there are only two ways to make an application for a visa for Vietnam.
+The requirements for a visa for Vietnam are complex, and are constantly changing, so it is always best to check the current requirements before making an application.
+A standard, single-entry tourist visa for 30 days costs just $20, while a multiple-entry visa for three months costs just $70US.